Lemer History, Family Crest & Coats of Arms

 In 1703 Jean Lamarque was the Counsellor at the Tribunal of Appeal in Palmiers.
 Following the strong tradition of his father, Jean-Samson Lamarque of Saint-Paulet became a famous Lawyer in Parliament in the 18th century.
 The family held to its beliefs through the years and, being very rich, noble Jean Victor Lamarque became the dominant owner of the fortune and the lands of St-Paulet, of Griffe and of St-Antoine in the 19th century.

-Important Dates for the Lemer family
+Early History of the Lemer family

 This web page shows only a small excerpt of our Lemer research.
 Another 96 words (7 lines of text) covering the years 1350, 1600, and 1703 are included under the topic Early Lemer History in all our PDF Extended History products and printed products wherever possible.